sandeepsas/WiFiFP/README.md

 Bottons:

-SHOW - Displays the Access point details from the last scan,
-+ - Add the details displayed on the scroll text view to the DB, GET - Display the details stored in the DB,
+SHOW - Displays the Access point details from the last scan PLUS - Add the details displayed on the scroll text view to the DB GET - Display the details stored in the DB
-CLR - Clear the scroll text view,
+CLR - Clear the scroll text view
-DROP - Drop the table in the database,
+DROP - Drop the table in the database
-W - Perform a fresh scan,
+W - Perform a fresh scan

 ID Text box - A unique ID can be specified to identify the location where the scan is performed.